A big proposed wind project in Idaho faces major local opposition

 KAREN MISAKO HIRAI OLEN: Just based on basic human rights, I have to oppose this.

-COHEN: Karen Misako Hirai Olen was born near the site in what, at the time was an incarceration camp where the U.S. government sent Japanese Americans during World War II.
+COHEN: Karen Misako Hirai Olen was born near the site in what at the time was an incarceration camp where the U.S. government sent Japanese Americans during World War II.
 It's now a national historic site.
-Thirteen thousand people were imprisoned there.
+13,000 people were imprisoned there.
 Hirai Olen says the turbines nearby would fundamentally change the experience of going there and imagining the hardships of the incarcerated.

 HIRAI OLEN: They wouldn't build this outside of Arlington National Cemetery.
 They wouldn't build this on the Washington Mall.
-And to me, this site is just too sacred.
+And to me, this site is just as sacred.

-COHEN: LS Power says it's open to moving the turbines further from the historic site and says construction will pump $500 million into the local economy and generate $4 million a year in local taxes.
-Still, county commissioners oppose the wind farm.
-And the governor and other elected officials told the BLM it needs some big changes to win their support.
+COHEN: LS Power says it's open to moving the turbines further from the historic site.
+It says construction will pump $500 million into the local economy and generate $4 million a year in local taxes.
+Still, county commissioners oppose the wind farm, and the governor and other elected officials told the BLM it needs some big changes to win their support.
 Jungwoo Chun, a lecturer at MIT, studies opposition to renewable energy projects and says a temptation is to overlook local concerns for the greater good of solving the climate crisis.